ikayz/100-days-of-code/r1-log.md

 ### R1D6
 Significant progress made on university website, added tables and figured out how to us multiple rows without collisions.

+### R1D7
+Data validation is an important part of development at this stage.

+### R1D8
+Web development can be quite challenging when you are a solo developer.